SheilaGrace/ProjectUndertaker/Migrations/2026-09_KnowledgeCorpus/TherianthropyTerminologyAudit_v0.1.md

 - Current accessibility and depth of major Therian reference resources.
 - Development of Japanese-language Therian communities.
 - Current state of Japanese-language Therian reference services.
+- Historical concentration of mentorship and support work among small numbers of experienced community members.
+- Evidence of mentor burnout,
+  withdrawal,
+  or knowledge loss associated with volunteer support burden.
+- Effectiveness of distributed reference and support systems in reducing dependence on individual mentors.